gohugoio/hugo/content/en/getting-started/configuration.md

 site root) as the default site config file.

-The user can choose to override that default with one or more site config files using the command line `--config` switch.
+The user can choose to override that default with one or more site config files using the command-line `--config` switch.

 Examples: